 LECOM is a private, not for profit, institution focused on preparing health professionals committed to providing high-quality, ethical, and empathetic patient-centered care to serve the needs of a diverse population.
 With campuses in Erie and Greensburg, PA, as well as Bradenton, FL.
 LECOM is currently home to the nation’s largest medical school by matriculation.
 The School of Pharmacy is fully accredited by ACPE with a curriculum that is delivered in a traditional four year program at Bradenton, FL, a four year distance education pathway, and in an accelerated three year track at the Erie campus.
 The school offers a very competitive salary and benefits with some research funding, along with time and funding for professional development.

 Qualified individuals should have a Pharm.D. degree, completed a residency and/or an appropriate fellowship training or achieved equivalent experience.
+Previous teaching experience is preferred.
 Other qualifications and experience will be considered.
 Candidate must be licensed or eligible for licensure in the State of Florida.

 Employer will assist with relocation costs.